Hand, Wrist & Elbow

 If you are suffering from any conditions affecting your hand, wrist, elbow or shoulder, call today to schedule an appointment and find out how Optim Orthopedics’ team of experts can help you get back to doing what you love.

-TRAVIS FARMER, MD - Hand, Wrist & Elbow
+Optim Orthopedics Hand, Wrist & Elbow

 Our People Make The Difference